orcc/rvccaltut/doc/Tutorial.md

 #### Network of simple actors

 After you finish all the examples above you can build a network similar to the shown on the following picture.

+>Remember if you don't specify parameter `name` of actor `Printer` (as it was jasu described in the previous paragraph), you won't know from the console output wich atctor prints what.
+And since this paramener is a string, it should be surrounded by quotation marks, e.g. `"Printer1"`

 ![](https://raw.githubusercontent.com/eugeneu/rvccaltut/master/images/01_02_Simple_actors.png)